 There are a variety of ways to become involved with Adaptive Spirit.
 In fact, your involvement is the key to our success!
 Beyond attending the event and meeting and interacting with the athletes directly, there are volunteer opportunities during the weekend, committee work that is done during the year that needs additional expertise and volunteer efforts, plus a number of sponsorship and contribution opportunities that you or your company may wish to try.

-For more Volunteer information Email Lori Wood.
+For more Volunteer information email Stacey Slaughter..

 In 1995, CTAM of the Rocky Mountains (a regional chapter of CTAM, the cable industry’s association of marketing executives) wanted to create an event that could raise money for a worthy cause and become a signature event for the chapter.
 The chapter’s board members learned that the US National Paralympic Ski Team had lost its funding and was in danger of disbanding.
 The chapter leadership quickly concluded that the team’s survival was the perfect cause for a Rocky Mountain–based organization to embrace, and an event designed to fund the team had the potential to draw executives from across the country.

 In its first year, SkiTAM ’96 attracted 110 attendees and raised $100,000 for the team — an amount that, at the time, seemed remarkable.
 That dollar figure, along with the support of the cable industry helped secure the Paralympic Team’s standing and its future as a team.
 It also triggered a chain reaction of events that led to SkiTAM ultimately emerging as the team’s financial lifeblood.

-The U.S. Ski and Snowboard Association (USSA) and U.S. Paralympics, a division of the U.S. Olympic Committee, announced the transition to manage elite Paralympic alpine and cross-country skiing.
+In 2010, the U.S. Ski and Snowboard Association (USSA) and U.S. Paralympics, a division of the U.S. Olympic Committee, announced the transition to manage elite Paralympic alpine and cross-country skiing.
 Also that year, Adaptive Spirit was organized to continue the cable industry support of the team and continue to produce the best networking and educational event of the industry.

-For more Sponsorship information click here.
+For Sponsorship information, click here.

 In Colorado, we call it "Mountain Casual."
 That means you wear whatever you feel comfortable wearing in a casual business setting.
 Jeans are welcome.
 Gentlemen, we suggest you leave the coat and tie at home.
 Ladies, anything you like is fine but shoes with high heels may be a liability when you go outside.
 We find it important to dress in layers so you can be comfortable in the ever-changing Colorado weather.
 We highly recommend that you wear comfortable shoes or boots that have slip-resistant soles.